pydata/xarray/doc/user-guide/data-structures.rst

 keys), and so has the same key properties:

-- ``dims``: a dictionary mapping of dimension names to lengths, for the variables in this node,
+- ``dims``: a dictionary mapping of dimension names to lengths, for the variables in this node, and this node's ancestors,
 - ``data_vars``: a dict-like container of DataArrays corresponding to variables in this node,
-- ``coords``: another dict-like container of DataArrays, corresponding to coordinate variables in this node,
+- ``coords``: another dict-like container of DataArrays, corresponding to coordinate variables in this node, and this node's ancestors,
 - ``attrs``: dict to hold arbitary metadata relevant to data in this node.

 A single ``DataTree`` object acts much like a single ``Dataset`` object, and has a similar set of dict-like methods defined upon it.
-However, ``DataTree``'s can also contain other ``DataTree`` objects, so they can be thought of as nested dict-like containers of both ``xarray.DataArray``'s and ``DataTree``'s.
+However, ``DataTree``\s can also contain other ``DataTree`` objects, so they can be thought of as nested dict-like containers of both ``xarray.DataArray``\s and ``DataTree``\s.

 A single datatree object is known as a "node", and its position relative to other nodes is defined by two more key properties: